johancc/PersonalWebsite/content/projects/Aroma.md

 company: 'Media Lab'
 ---

-An ongoing project with the aim to foster creativity, collaboration, and human connection in a virtual setting.
-Currently building a video conferencing sandbox where the research group can test our ideas.
+A project with the aim to foster creativity, collaboration, and human connection in a virtual setting.
+It applies a transform (e.g. style transfer) to a video stream, allowing both parties to alter their voice & apperance.